 It is important to remember the fact that there is no wrong time to use optimized images.
 A website is, no doubt, a visual tool that sometimes only works because of the images that the user has utilized to make their website pretty, but more often than not these images are not suitable for viewing on a website and kill the load time.
 While there are certain exceptions to this rule, it might well do the user better than harm to use low-res images.

 However, just as easy as it is to examine pictures in high resolution, there is no reason why any of these exceptions would harm their business if they opted for low res as well.
 The biggest advantage to this would be a load time cut in half.
-Usually on websites such as the ones listed above, it doesn’t matter how fast the users internet connection is, the images will take their time in loading and being visible in their entirety.
+Usually, on websites such as the ones listed above, it doesn’t matter how fast the user's internet connection is, the images will take their time in loading and be visible in their entirety.
 This could be a major drawback to the website as many people now just want a quick overview and don’t want to spend more than a few seconds looking at a certain image.
-While it is easy to understand why a photographer, who works hard to ensure their shot is perfect and immaculate, would want the audience to view their photograph in all its high resolution glory, it is also important to keep a balance between what’s important, that is, customer retention.
+While it is easy to understand why a photographer, who works hard to ensure their shot is perfect and immaculate, would want the audience to view their photograph in all its high-resolution glory, it is also important to keep a balance between what’s important, that is, customer retention.
 Keeping pictures less than 100kb mean not only do the pictures look great, but they load at an optimized time making for a great browsing experience for the user.
 A solution to wanting high res images on the site and also having a quick load time is easy to achieve as well.
 Website developers could simply ensure they offer the user a separate window to view the image in a higher resolution, with these images being hosted by a separate server.
 This could mean users get to browse the website on a good load time while still being able to enjoy the user’s photographs at leisure.
 Some users try to find a solution past this by inserting pictures more than 100kb into a display area that doesn’t offer more space.
 The result of this is shoddy visibility, which makes for a very unprofessional website and could cost the user more visitors than they could afford.
 User impatience is something that must be avoided at all costs.

 Optimizing Images For The Web

-The good news for new developers is, it is fairly easy to optimize images from the web, either they are for blogs, websites, posts or pages relating to ones theme on a blog website.
+The good news for new developers is, it is fairly easy to optimize images from the web, either they are for blogs, websites, posts, or pages relating to one's theme on a blog website.
 The procedure is quite simple, with the user only needing to set the default resolution at 72 dpi.
 This is the most optimized resolution and simply does not need to be higher according to the internet visibility standards of this day and age.
-Given that there are fixed lengths and pixel widths on a website, it is easy to conform to a standard that is working for the rest of the internet than try to squeeze in an undoubtedly well-photographed image into a tiny space, lowering its visibility and increasing user impatience.
-Adobe Photoshop is the most obvious option to go with, when optimizing images as it keeps its standard resolution at 72 dpi automatically.
-It also has the “Save for web’ option which is very helpful for users who use the software solely for web designing.
+Given that there are fixed lengths and pixel widths on a website, it is easy to conform to a standard that is working for the rest of the internet than trying to squeeze in an undoubtedly well-photographed image into a tiny space, lowering its visibility and increasing user impatience.
+Adobe Photoshop is the most obvious option to go with when optimizing images as it keeps its standard resolution at 72 dpi automatically.
+It also has the “Save for web" option which is very helpful for users who use the software solely for web designing.

 Another useful option for users may be plugins like WP Smush.it.
 Specifically designed for the optimization of images straight from the web onto the web itself, plugins like these are highly recommended for people who do not have much experience with software like Photoshop.
-It offers easy to understand instructions as well as automatically generated length and width that set up an image into exactly the size it needs to be.
+It offers easy-to-understand instructions as well as automatically generated length and width that set up an image exactly the size it needs to be.
 It can easily take care of the image optimization needed for new as well as existing images on a website.
 However, it is important to ensure that the plugins the user chooses are those that don’t affect the overall quality of an image.
-Some plugins add in a little signature of the developer, or put a watermark across images that might then lead to a lower quality in terms of visuals.
+Some plugins add in a little signature of the developer or put a watermark across images that might then lead to lower quality in terms of visuals.
 It is better to ensure you are choosing the best plugin for your website, for which research beforehand is a must.
-Images often show as thumbnails on the frontpage or the inside pages as per the theme of the user, thus it is vital to understand their position on a page and the effect of the plugin on them, before it automatically resizes them and ruins the aesthetic of a page.
-Most of all, it is important to keep checking that the website’s load time is optimal, and isn’t being affected by the changes in size of the images.
+Images often show as thumbnails on the front page or the inside pages as per the theme of the user, thus it is vital to understand their position on a page and the effect of the plugin on them before it automatically resizes them and ruins the aesthetic of a page.
+Most of all, it is important to keep checking that the website’s load time is optimal, and isn’t being affected by the changes in the size of the images.

 Optimization of Theme Images

 While we have already talked of the standard resolution of images on a website, another very important aspect is the background image.
 Many users tend to overlook the size and quality of the background images, relying on the fact that the front view of the page is more important.
 This could turn out to be a grave mistake as it is often the background images, the overlooked high res ones especially, that could be leading to a slow load time and killing the outlook of a website.
-If a background has to be used and it is smaller than what the website requires, then the solution is to use a pattern which is quicker to upload as well as playing a part in the quicker load time of a page.
+If a background has to be used and it is smaller than what the website requires, then the solution is to use a pattern that is quicker to upload as well as playing a part in the quicker load time of a page.